flashbots/mev-share-client-ts/README.md

 ### `sendTransaction`

-Sends a private transaction to the Flashbots Matchmaker with specified hint parameters.
+Sends a private transaction to the Flashbots MEV-Share node with specified hint parameters.

 ```typescript
 const wallet = new Wallet(PRIVATE_KEY)